temperlang/temperlang-blog/posts/generically-speaking.md

 Temper is also a language that needs to work on many diverse runtimes over which it has no control.
 This makes many approaches to genericity unavailable to Temper.

-Nevertheless, there is a light-weight reification approach that splits the difference: by embodying generic behaviour in auto-generated support classes, Temper avoids entangling the concrete Temper types that need to flexibly connect to pre-existing types in the languages to which Temper translates.
+Nevertheless, there is a lightweight reification approach that splits the difference: by embodying generic behavior in auto-generated support classes, Temper avoids entangling the concrete Temper types that need to flexibly connect to pre-existing types in the languages to which Temper translates.
 If a generic algorithm wants to require methods, it can declare a type parameter *extends* an upper bound, but if not, it can declare *supports* and get just enough reification.

-This meets Temper's goals of placing a low burden on target language experts who write translators, but still supporting Temper library authors in writing well tested, reliable libraries with consistent semantics.
+This meets Temper's goals of placing a low burden on target language experts who write translators, but still supporting Temper library authors in writing well-tested, reliable libraries with consistent semantics.